 - Travel-specific benefits.
 Cards such as Revolut add in little extras that are super useful to travelers, such as automatic travel insurance (based on your phone’s geolocation) or free access to airport lounges.

 If you’re traveling often or for a long time, it makes sense to sign up for several of these debit cards.
 This lets you combine their monthly fee-less ATM withdrawal limits, plus gives you several back-up cards in case of theft or loss on the road.

 Best debit cards for travelling

 TransferWise is one of the most established mobile banking platforms that cater to travelers.
 It’s also one of the most transparent companies when it comes to rates and fees.

 After opening a TransferWise Borderless Account, you can order a TransferWise debit card.
-This used to be free but now costs about 5 Euro or USD to cover the expense of making and sending the card.
+This used to be free but now costs about 5 Euro or USD.

 With TransferWise, you have the option of holding and converting money in more than 50 currencies.
 This includes major currencies but also minor ones, like, say, the Sri Lankan Rupee or Moroccan Dirham.
 You can convert your USD, EUR, AUD, or whatever into local currencies at favorable exchange rates ahead of time, so you don’t have to rely on exchange in the destination.
 Or you can let TransferWise take care of it automatically when you use the debit card.

 You might wonder why TransferWise’s currency exchange is so much cheaper than elsewhere.
 Well, it does this partly through sheer volume of transfers and partly by not exchanging currencies at all but managing supply and demand through local transfers.
 Pretty clever!